Malaysia groups protest over Lynas rare earths plant

-KUALA LUMPUR (Reuters) - Malaysian environmental and civic groups called on the government on Wednesday to suspend a rare earths processing plant operated in the country by Australia’s Lynas Corp over concerns about toxic waste.
+KUALA LUMPUR, April 10 (Reuters) - Malaysian environmental and civic groups called on the government on Wednesday to suspend a rare earths processing plant operated in the country by Australia’s Lynas Corp over concerns about toxic waste.

 Lynas is the only major producer outside China of rare earths, which are crucial for making products such as computers and mobile phones.